mohibul75/observability-with-library-app-/README.md

 - **Add Review**: A user can submit a review for a book they have read.
 - **Update/Delete Review**: A user can modify or delete their own reviews.

-### Communication Between Services
-The Review Service will need to fetch book details from the Book Service to ensure that reviews are linked to valid books.
-This can be done through HTTP requests between the services.

 ### Example Scenario

 1. **User Browses Books**: